linuxmin/gitfun/README.md

 Matze is doing some changes in Intellij

-This is important
+This is important!

 Harb is doing some changes here.

 Harb is adding some more changes here.

-Nigeria best country!
+Nigeria best country?
 Greetings to the peasants!

+Fixed some stuff.